TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

 ## 🛡️ Security First

-The security of your data has always been our top priority.
-We've taken several measures to ensure that your API keys are safe and accessible only when needed.
+The security of your data is my top priority.
+I've taken several measures to ensure that your API keys are safe and accessible only when needed.

 ### 🔑 Secure API Key Storage

 Users' API keys are securely stored in a SQL database, retrieved only when necessary for user interaction.
-Please note that the user's responsible for creating their own database for use with this bot.
+Please note that it's your responsibility to create your own database for use with this bot.
 I've shared the detailed instructions on setting up and integrating the database below.

 ### 🚦 Command Access Control